-Vasectomy is a minor surgical procedure in which the vas deferens, a thin tube that stores and transports sperm is cut and then tied or sealed so that the sperm can no longer get into the semen.
+Vasectomy is a minor surgical procedure in which the vas deferens, a thin tube that stores and transports sperm is cut and tied.
 It is a permanent method of birth control in men.
 It prevents the release of sperm when a man ejaculates.

-Vasectomy can be performed by various surgical techniques and they include:
+A Vasectomy can be performed by various surgical techniques which may include:

 Conventional vasectomy: The testicles and scrotum are cleaned with an antiseptic solution.
-The procedure takes 20 to 30 minutes and may be done by a urologist or a general surgeon.
-Oral or intravenous (IV) anti-anxiety medications are given to relax and reduce anxiety.
-A vasectomy is usually done under local anaesthesia to numb the area.
+The procedure takes 20 to 30 minutes and may be done by a Urologist or a General surgeon.
+Oral or intravenous (IV) anti-anxiety medications are given to reduce anxiety.
+A vasectomy is usually performed under local anaesthetic.
 Two small punctures or holes are made on the scrotum and a part of vas deferens is removed through the opening.
-The cut ends of the vas deferens are then tied off with a synthetic thread or a clip.
-In some cases, electrocautery may be used to seal the ends with the heat.
+The ends of the vas deferens are tied off with a synthetic thread or a clip.
+In some cases, electrocautery may be used to seal the ends with heat.
 The skin is closed with absorbable sutures.

-No-scalpel technique: It is a technique that uses a small clamp rather than a scalpel to puncture the scrotum.
-The clamp is poked through the skin of the scrotum and then opened.
-This technique reduces bleeding, infection and pain and no stitches are needed.
+No-scalpel technique: this is a technique that uses a small clamp rather than a scalpel to puncture the scrotum.
+The clamp is poked through the skin of the scrotum and opened.
+This technique reduces bleeding, infection and pain and does not require stitches.

 Instructions to follow after surgery may include:

 - Wearing snug underwear to support the scrotum